EventStore/documentation/docs/cloud/provision/README.md

-# Event Store Cloud provisioning
+# EventStoreDB Cloud provisioning

-Event Store Cloud allows you to provision EventStoreDB clusters in AWS and GCP.
+EventStoreDB Cloud allows you to provision EventStoreDB clusters in AWS and GCP.
 We plan to support Azure by the end of 2020.

 The provisioning process consists of the following steps:

-1. Create a network in Event Store Cloud.
+1. Create a network in EventStoreDB Cloud.
 2. Peer the new network with your own network at the same cloud.
 3. Deploy the EventStoreDB cluster.